khoing0810/Slicer-2/README.md

 ## Contributors and Thanks

-This work has also benefitied from cooperative research agreements with numerous partners without which Slicer 2 would not have evolved to its current state.
+This work has also benefitied from cooperative research agreements with numerous partners without which ORNL Slicer 2 would not have evolved to its current state.
 A special mention should also be made for the many interns that have contributed to the project.

 ## Engagement